 Metrics are still needed for evaluating the success of Board improvement efforts.

-2. Assessment of ATRT1 Recommendation 3
+Report Section 2.
+Assessment of ATRT1 Recommendation 3 – No ATRT2 Recommendation

 Findings of ATRT1

 This issue of Board composition and selection had been the subject of two independent reviews that predated ATRT1.
 ATRT1 found that the greatest relevance to its review process was the recommendation for ICANN to recruit and select based upon clear skill-set requirements.
 This included the establishment of a formal procedure by which the Nominating Committee (NomCom) would discover and understand the requirements of each body to which it makes appointments.
 ATRT1 found that, “[a]s such, codifying the processes for identifying, defining and reviewing these skills requirements, as well as the mechanisms by which stakeholders are consulted, could assist in improving the Board’s overall performance.”